HenryTeahan/Hazard-Classifier/README.md

 - Streamline SDS creation and regulatory audits on-site

 To facilitate this, example integration workflows and scripts can be provided privately upon request to henry@teahan.dk.

+## ⚠️ Disclaimer

+This calculator performs hazard classification exclusively using **GHS cut-off concentration thresholds** as defined by international regulations.

+It **does not** use empirical toxicity testing or replace comprehensive chemical risk assessments.

+The results are intended as a **guidance tool** only.
+For formal safety evaluations or legal compliance, please refer to certified testing data and consult with chemical safety experts.